 The Púca / Pooka in Irish folklore

-Púca is the Irish word for ghost, which is used to describe many spirits in Celtic and Germanic folklore.
+Púca is the Irish word for ghost, which describes many spirits in Celtic and Germanic folklore.
 According to the legends, the pooka can be good or evil depending on their mood and is usually a trickster that can transform its appearance.

 Failnis – Wolves in Irish folklore

-Failnis is the mythical dog in Irish mythology belonging to the champion of the Tuatha de Danann, Lugh lamhfhada.
-Failnis was gifted to Lugh as a reparation by the Children of Tuireann after they killed his father, Cian.
+Failnis is a mythical dog in Irish mythology.
+It belongs to the champion of the Tuatha de Danann, Lugh lampshade.
+The Children of Tuireann gifted Failnis to Lugh as reparation after they killed Cian’s father.

 The dog was invincible in battle.
 It caught and held dominion over every beast it encountered and could even turn water into wine.
-It was multi-coloured and much larger than regular dogs.
+It was multi-coloured and much more significant than regular dogs.

-There are many more interesting stories of dogs, wolves and even werewolves in Celtic mythology and Irish folklore.
+There are many more interesting stories about dogs, wolves, and even werewolves in Celtic mythology and Irish folklore.
 The men of Ossory were able to leave their human bodies and become wolves, which was helpful during battle.

 You can find out more by watching the video below!